willmendesneto/willmendesneto.github.io/_posts/2014-10-28-creating-a-crud-in-a-single-angular-controller.markdown

 {% endhighlight %}

-### CRIANDO OS SERVICES
+### CREATING THE SERVICES

-Com as rotas criadas para o nosso app, vamos agora criar o nosso primeiro service.
-Chamaremos ele de `OfflineModel`.
-Este service terá alguns parâmetros:
+With routes created for our app, we now create our first service.
+Call him OfflineModel.
+This service will have some parameters:

-- `_key`: parâmetro key passado para o localStorage.
-Vale lembrar que o LocalStorage é um banco baseado em chave-valor;
+- `_key`: key parameter passed to the localStorage.
+Remember, the LocalStorage is a bank based on key-value;
-- `_items`: lista com as informações contidas no service;
+- `_items`: list with the information contained in the service;
-- `_fields`: campos a serem verificados para criação de um [ValueObject][value-object] para a nossa lista de itens;
+- `_fields`: fields to be scanned to create a [ValueObject][value-object] to our list of items;

-Este service utilizará o service `CryptoOffline` do Keepr, que trata diretamente com o Crypto e criptografa/decriptografa as informações para o nosso app.
-Para nós não é interessante entender mais a fundo este procedimento por ora, mas caso queira saber mais sobre como é esse processo, [você pode dar uma olhada no projeto Keepr no Github][angular-keepr].
+This service uses Keepr `CryptoOffline` service, which deals directly with the Crypto and encrypts/decrypts informations into our app.
+For us it is not interesting to further understand this procedure for now, but if you want to know more about how this process is, [you can take a look at Keepr project on Github][angular-keepr].

 {% highlight javascript %}
 'use strict';